With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Learn MoreOzark Center Neosho Clinic is a mental health clinic in Neosho, Missouri, located at 204 North Lincoln Street, 64850.
 Ozark Center Neosho Clinic offers outpatient treatment.
-Ozark Center Neosho Clinic provides cognitive behavioral therapy, couples/family therapy and trauma therapy to adults, seniors 65 or older and children / adolescents.
-Ozark Center Neosho Clinic also supports people with trauma, people with PTSD and military families.
+Ozark Center Neosho Clinic provides trauma therapy, couples/family therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Ozark Center Neosho Clinic also supports people with PTSD, veterans and people with trauma.
 Some other services provided by Ozark Center Neosho Clinic include court-ordered outpatient treatment.

 Learn MoreOzark Center Dba Hope Spring is one of mental health facilities in Joplin, Missouri, located at 3901 East 32nd Street, 64804 zip code.
 Ozark Center Dba Hope Spring provides outpatient treatment and telemedicine/telehealth.
-Ozark Center Dba Hope Spring provides cognitive behavioral therapy, couples/family therapy and behavior modification to young adults, seniors 65 or older and adults.
-Ozark Center Dba Hope Spring also supports active duty military, people with PTSD and military families.
-Additional services provided at Ozark Center Dba Hope Spring include education services, case management and court-ordered outpatient treatment.
+Ozark Center Dba Hope Spring provides group therapy, couples/family therapy and trauma therapy to seniors 65 or older, young adults and adults.
+Ozark Center Dba Hope Spring also supports active duty military, veterans and military families.
+Additional services provided at Ozark Center Dba Hope Spring include education services, court-ordered outpatient treatment and case management.

 Learn MoreFreeman Health Sys/freeman East Behavioral Health Services is a mental health clinic in Joplin, MO, located at 932 East 34th Street, 64804 zip code area.
 Freeman Health Sys/freeman East Behavioral Health Services provides hospital inpatient treatment.
-Freeman Health Sys/freeman East Behavioral Health Services offers behavior modification, integrated dual diagnosis disorder treatment and psychotropic medication to adults, young adults and seniors 65 or older.
+Freeman Health Sys/freeman East Behavioral Health Services offers group therapy, individual psychotherapy and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
 Freeman Health Sys/freeman East Behavioral Health Services also supports people with Alzheimer's or dementia.
 Additional services offered at Freeman Health Sys/freeman East Behavioral Health Services include suicide prevention services and psychosocial rehabilitation services.

 Learn MoreMercy Springfield Marian Center is a mental health facility in Springfield, MO, located at 1235 East Cherokee Street, in the 65804 zip code.
-Mercy Springfield Marian Center provides hospital inpatient treatment and telemedicine/telehealth.
-Mercy Springfield Marian Center provides activity therapy, group therapy and integrated dual diagnosis disorder treatment to young adults, adults and seniors 65 or older.
+Mercy Springfield Marian Center provides telemedicine/telehealth and hospital inpatient treatment.
+Mercy Springfield Marian Center provides integrated dual diagnosis disorder treatment, couples/family therapy and activity therapy to adults, young adults and seniors 65 or older.
 Some other services available at Mercy Springfield Marian Center include mentoring/peer support/consumer-run services and suicide prevention services.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.